Alkamel V2

 Additional loops (Specific championships)

-In some championships, Al Kamel provided some additional loops that are not shown by default in HH Timing.
+In some championships, Al Kamel provides some additional loops that are not shown by default in HH Timing.

 Users can define their own sectors using the timing loops provided by Al Kamel.
 As can be seen in the following screenshot, these sectors are defined in the “Additional Options” grid.
-The sector name (chosen by the user) is defined in the first column, and the second column defines the start and end timing loops for the sector, separated by a semi-column ";".
+The sector name (chosen by the user) is defined in the first column, and the second column defines the start and end timing loops for the sector, separated by a semi-column ";" character (example: S9-1;A11-1 will give you the time between these two lines).

 Choose any name, but always set the value to Loop1;Loop2.

-Define additional sectors only on a computer directly connected to the Alkamel V2 Protocol (server).
-Client computers connected through server mode automatically receive the same sectors as the server.
+- You can only define additional sectors on a computer directly connected to Alkamel V2 Protocol (server).
+Client computers connected via the server mode will receive automatically the same sectors than the server.

 Microsectors - Using Micro Sectors as main Sectors